cuhsat/pssst/src/server/README.md

 * Node.js 4.2
 * A Redis database instance

-> We also have built-in support for Heroku and all Redis database add-ons.
+> We also have built-in support for Heroku and its Redis database add-on.

 ----
 Please use the `--help` option to show further help.